Wool Scouts Retreat with Mary Jane Mucklestone

 Class & Workshops:

-Instructor: Mary Jane Mucklestone: Maine & Maritime Mittens - Each participant will receive one, four hour class with Mary Jane focused on Fair Isle knitting themes.
+Instructor: Mary Jane Mucklestone: Each participant will receive one, four hour class with Mary Jane focused on Fair Isle knitting themes.
 This year we will explore traditional Maine motifs in knitting and steeking!
 We will be using Nash Island wool from the coast of Maine.

 Sarah Hunt is the host of the Fiber Trek Podcast and has a strong penchant for grey yarns, the toothier the better!
 She is a Registered Maine Guide and enjoys adventuring in wild places, even her backyard with wool in hand .